 The course will include three in-class progress exams (250 points each) plus an (optional) comprehensive final exam (250 points) during the final exam period.
 Each exam will be scheduled for 75 minutes in Leigh 207.
 Each exam will cover classroom material and homework problems during the preceding portion of the course; the final will cover material throughout the course.
-The best 3 out of the 4 exam scores will count towards the course grade.
-Since the lowest exam score will be dropped, no make-up exams will be given.
-Thus, it is wise to save the dropped exam for unforeseen illness, family emergency, etc., or to allow you to skip the final if you're satisfied with your grade at that point.
+The best 3 out of the 4 exam scores will count towards the course grade; thus, you may choose to skip the final if you're satisfied with your grade at that point.
 Exam keys will be posted on the E-Learning website.